1357koushik/Pixel-Chatting-App/README.md

 # Pixel-Chatting-App

-This is for my social media app created using python and java when i was at 9th grade.(Now i want to open source it) main.py is old version main new.py is updated version working 2025.
+This is for my social media app, created using Python and Java in 9th grade.
+(Now I want to open-source it.) main.py is the old version, main new.py is the updated version, working in 2025.
 ---

-The app is made using kivy and kivymd mainly and I also used jnius for java support.
+The app mainly uses Kivy and Kivymd, and I also used jnius for Java support.
 Features:-
 google login
 profile picture from gallery
 can have live chat sync
 username system
-dark mode also available
+Dark mode is also available

-used SQL for live chat sharing.
+for SQL for live chat sharing.

-Libreries used so far :- **kivy, android, kivymd, sqlite3, webbrowser, Pillow, multiprocessing, jnius, pymysql, kivyauth**
+Libraries used so far:- **kivy, android, kivymd, sqlite3, webbrowser, Pillow, multiprocessing, jnius, pymysql, kivyauth**

-app_0-2_armeabi_v7a_release.apk is old app which is working version from 2020 app_0-3_armeabi_v7a_release.apk is working app 2023
+app\_0-2\_armeabi\_v7a\_release.apk is an old app which is a working version from 2020 app\_0-3\_armeabi\_v7a\_release.apk is working app 2023

+"""

+@author: Moram Koushik

+"""